iOS17/sideloadly/README.md

-# Sideloadly iOS: iOS 18.2, 18, 17 Ultimate Guide: Sideloadly & Its Top Alternative
+# Sideloadly iOS: iOS 18.2 beta 2, 18, 17 Ultimate Guide: Sideloadly & Its Top Alternative

 Sideloadly is one of the most valuable tools for sideloading iPA files into iPhone/iPad.
 The app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing, etc..).
 Sideloadly is PC software only for Windows, Linux, and Mac OS, so you need a PC to sideload an IPA file.